mohammadFeiz/aio-button/README.md

 - ### instead of value property in option object, you can set optionValue props (function or string) in root props of component
 - ### for example (value => optionValue , text => optionText , disabled => optionDisabled)

-## aio button props for setting options config
+## props for setting options properties
+##### instead of set properties of each option you can user these functional props
+##### these functions get option object and index of option as parameters and returns property value of options
 Props               | Type                                           | Used in type             | Description
 ------------------- | ---------------------------------------------- | ------------------------ | -----------
 optionValue         | function(option,index){return any}             | select,multiselect,radio | returns value of option